The miracle from Roskilde Fjord

 In the last days of July 1962, the archaeologists were able to look back on 4 weeks of successful excavation of the five Viking ships from Skuldelev.
 Now they were faced with the difficult task of documenting the many distorted ship parts.
 The important measuring and registration of the find was about to begin.

 It quickly became clear that the traditional, archaeological methods of measurement would have taken too long time and been very difficult, because of the extent of the find, the many pieces of timber that comprised each ship, and the fact that the archaeologists could not tread on the ships while working.
+Therefore it was decided to use the photogrammetric method at the excavation.

 The photogrammetric method of recording the ships ‘in situ’ – in place - overcame these problems completely.
 Photos were taken with double-cameras, recording the ships in relation to previously measured fixed points round about in the excavation area.
 The stereo photographs could later be used to record the ships very accurately.